Deathlok: Film

 In the early 1990s, a Deathlok film was at the script stage, with Randall Frakes as the screenwriter.
 Paramount Pictures bought the film rights in 2001, and hired Lee Tamahori to direct.
 Stu Zicherman and Raven Metzner were assigned as writers, while Avi Arad and Steven Paul would produce.
 In 2004, Paul McGuigan was being considered to replace Tamahori, while David Self provided rewrites.
 McGuigan later revealed that he was involved, but Marvel Studios put the film on a hiatus.
-He also praised Self's screenplay and that he envisioned Robert Downey Jr. for the lead role.
+He also praised Self's screenplay and that he envisioned Robert Downey Jr. for the villain role.